Bayesian Model Selection for High-Dimensional Ising Models, With Applications to Educational Data: Applications to educational data

-The attitude towards abortion data came from the British Social Attitudes Survey Panel 1983-1986 \citep{social1987}.
-Respondents were asked whether or not abortion should be allowed by law under the following circumstances: \begin{itemize} \item (woman) the woman decides on her own she does not wish to have the child, \item (couple) the couple agree that they do not wish to have the child, \item (marriage) the woman is not married and does not wish to marry the man, \item (financial) the couple cannot afford any more children, \item (defect) there is a strong chance of a defect in the baby, \item (risk) the woman’s health is seriously endangered by the pregnancy, and \item (rape) the woman became pregnant as a result of rape. \end{itemize} The data include binary responses (yes, no) to these seven items from 642 individuals.
-Under our Bayesian I-ERGMs with edge and two-star count terms, we have 28 parameters.
+We first use a classic data set consisting of data on attitudes towards abortion, collected by the British Social Attitudes Survey Panel between 1983 and 1986 \citep{social1987}.
+Respondents were asked whether abortion should be allowed by law under the following circumstances: \begin{enumerate} \item The woman decides on her own whether she does not wish to have the child. \item The couple agrees that they do not wish to have the child. \item The woman is not married and does not wish to marry the man. \item The couple cannot afford any more children. \item There is a strong chance of a defect in the baby. \item The woman’s health is seriously endangered by the pregnancy. \item The woman became pregnant as a result of rape. \end{enumerate} The data correspond to binary responses (either 1=``yes'' or 0=``no'') by $n = 642$ individuals to the $p = 7$ items described above.
+The resulting Ising model has $p + \binom{p}{2} = 28$ parameters.

-Among 21 number of interaction coefficients ($\gamma_{jk}$ in \eqref{ergm1}), elasso shrinks 9 of them to 0, while spike and slab DMH shrinks 15 of them to 0.
-The estimated network structures from both approaches are illustrated in Figure~\ref{Abortionnetwork}.
-For this abortion data, there are $g=2$ item groups, depending on whether the respondents think women may stop pregnancy due to their own personal reasons (items 1-4) or the abortion may be allowed when a mother or a fetus is at risk or when a woman is pregnant due to rape (items 5-7).
-Therefore, we assume that the adjacency matrix $\bm{A}$ of the true network has binary values; for all $j\neq k, A_{jk}=1$ if the $j$th item and $k$th item are in the same group, otherwise $A_{jk}=0$.
-For both elasso and spike and slab DMH, we set $\widehat{A}_{jk}=1$ if estimated $\widehat{\gamma}_{jk}>0$, otherwise $\widehat{A}_{jk}=0$.
-Based on this we can define the root mean square error (RMSE) as

-and we obtain the RMSE for elasso as 0.350 and the RMSE for Bayes approach as 0.202.

-Furthermore, to measure the discrepancy between the fitted network and the true network, we calculate the tail-area probability (posterior predictive $p$-value) from the posterior predictive distribution (see \citealt{gelman2013bayesian}) as follows: (1) We obtain 1,000 thinned posterior samples from spike and slab DMH.
-(2) 1,000 item response data sets are simulated for given thinned posterior samples.
-(3) We calculate the sufficient statistics $T(\mathbf{y}_{1}),\cdots,T(\mathbf{y}_{1000})$ from simulated data sets.
-(4) Finally, we estimate the posterior predictive $p$-value by

-where $T(\mathbf{x}) \in R^{q}$ is the sufficient statistics from the original data; we have $q$-number of model parameters.
-Since elasso only provide a point estimate, we generate $1,000$ data sets for given an elasso estimate.
-Then we estimate the posterior predictive p-value similarly.
-As the estimated networks close to the true network, posterior predictive $p$-value will be close to $0.5$.

-Figure~\ref{Abortionpvalue} shows the distribution of $q=28$ number of estimated posterior predictive $p$-values.
-In Figure~\ref{Abortionpvalue}, we observe that the posterior predictive $p$-values obtained from the Bayes approach are more centered around $0.5$, compared to those from elasso.
-From both RMSE and posterior predictive $p$-value calculations, we found that our approach can recover the true network structure well than elasso.
+When applied to the abortion data, eLasso takes about 3/10 seconds, whereas the Bayesian approach takes about 5.4 minutes.
+Implementation details are provided in Sections \ref{db} and \ref{sec:impl}.